okigarcia06/okigarcia06/README.md

 ### Hi there, I'm Octavio! 👋

-Advanced Student of System Engineer with great interest in front-end and database development.
+🧑‍💻 Advanced Student of Systems Engineer with great interest in front-end and database development.
+🔜 In-progress Full Stack Developer.